TeamAIRE/RRNPP_detector/readme.md

 ### v1.1.0
 * Receptor detection:
   - A filter of >65% coverage of the query HMM has been introduced to minimize false positives
-  - The additional Com_TPR (PF18710) HMM has been included within the library of HMMs of TPRs
+  - The Com_TPR (PF18710) HMM has been added to the library of HMMs for TPRs

 * RAM Usage:
   - the ```--chunk_size``` option has been introduced, which enables to divide the target dataset into chunks of N genomes in an effort to preserve RAM usage.